Towards a robust out-of-the-box neural network model for genomic data: Background

-While we advise biological or medical users against using out-of-the-box strategies, we conclude from our study that simple convolutional neural networks (small number of layers) are relatively robust across genomics datasets and generally not affected by the type of data encoding or the sparsity level.
+While we advise biological or medical users against using out-of-the-box strategies, we conclude from our study that recurrent neural networks are relatively robust across genomics datasets and generally not affected by the size or type of the data.
 Overfitting is an issue on more complex CNN models (as expected), but it is relatively controlled via regularization schemes.
-We also find that a general LSTM layer for embedding performed relatively well across datasets and this performance was robust to batch sizes and choice of optimizer.
+We also found that a general LSTM layer for embedding performed relatively well across datasets and outperforms more intuitive data encoding schemes like doc2vec which performs poorly on all the scenarios we tested.
 Finally, our work raises awareness to the importance of reproducibility and replicability.
 As machine-learning scientists, it is crucial to accompany our work with reproducible scripts that are relatively easy to follow by the scientific community so that our findings have an impact across fields, in particular, into the biological and medical community.

-\textit{Structure of the paper.} We focus on two widely used neural network models found in literature for genomic data: convolutional neural networks (Section \ref{cnn}) and natural language processing (Section \ref{nlp}).
-For each of these models, we explored the role of specific layers, robustness to alternative datasets, the role of data encoding, the role of the optimizer, the role of batch size, and the role of embedding size.
-We present our findings for convolutional neural networks in Section \ref{res-cnn} and for natural language processing in Section \ref{res-nlp}.